Restricted volumes and divisorial Zariski decompositions: The analytic description of the restricted volume with positive curvature currents.

-The third equality follows from the property that $\pi_{\e}$ is an isomorphism at a general point of $V$ and the same argument of Lemma \ref{f}.
+The third equality follows from the same argument as the proof of Lemma \ref{ bir}.

-Since $\pi_{\e}$ is a modification, the push-forward ${\pi _{\e}}_{*}(\omega _{\e} + [E_{\e}])$ is the positive current in the Chern class $c_{1}(D)$.
+Since $\pi_{\e}$ is a modification, its push-forward ${\pi _{\e}}_{*}(\omega _{\e} + [E_{\e}])$ is a positive current in the Chern class $c_{1}(D)$.
 However the push-forward may not have analytic singularities.
-So we want to approximate the push-forward by positive currents with analytic singularities.
-When we use Theorem \ref{ap-bou02}, the positivity of a current can be lost.
-Note $(\omega _{\e} + [E_{\e}])$ is a K\"ahler current but the push-forward may not be a K\"ahler current.
-Hence we can not always take the sequence of approximation by positive currents.
-Now we consider the approximations of the push-forward ${\pi _{\e}}_{*}(\omega _{\e} + [E_{\e}])$ after we change the current for the K\"ahler current.
+For the proof, we need to approximate the push-forward by positive currents with analytic singularities.
+When we approximate a given current by Theorem \ref{ app-bou02}, the approximation sequence may lose positivity.
+Now $(\omega _{\e} + [E_{\e}])$ is a K\"ahler current but the push-forward may not be a K\"ahler current.
+For that reason, we need to consider a K\"ahler current before we apply Theorem \ref{ app-bou02}.